-The condition is is called ‘juvenile’ because of the immature nature of the tissue that makes up the polyps.
-Most patients manifest this condition before they are 20 years old.
-It often runs in families, but different members may be affected to varying degrees.
-It affects one in 100,000 individuals.
+JPS is referred to as ‘juvenile’ because of the immature nature of the tissue that makes up the polyps.
+Most JPS patients manifest this condition before they are 20 years old.
+JPS often runs in families; however, different family members may be affected to varying degrees.
+It is currently estimated that JPS affects 1 in every 100,000 individuals.

-Juvenile polyposis may first come to light in the form of bleeding from the gastrointestinal tract, or as signs of anemia secondary to such bleeding.
-Abdominal pain and diarrhea are other symptoms of the condition.
+JPS may first arise in the form of bleeding from the gastrointestinal (GI) tract or as signs of anemia secondary to the GI bleed.
+Abdominal pain and diarrhea are other symptoms of JPS.

-Other abnormalities are present in about 15 of every hundred patients with the syndrome.
-These include:
+Other abnormalities are present in about 15 of every 100 patients with JPS, of which include: